 Awoken by a man towering over, in his hand a ticket printing device.
-I realised just about everyone else had alighted from the overnight bus but the 5 of us and 2 french guys — the only foreigners on the bus.
-The bus continued winding up hill, passing through tall pine trees filtered behind the thick morning fog.
+I realised just about everyone else had alighted from the overnight bus, but the five of us and two french guys — the only foreigners on the bus.
+The bus continued winding uphill, passing through tall pine trees filtered behind the thick morning fog.
 The scenery was pretty incredible.

 “Where you going?” the man nudged again.
 There was a split second of panic as we’d paid for a bus ticket from Delhi to Dharamshala.
-But as it turned out, we’d overslept our stop.
+As it turned out, we’d overslept our stop.

-Thankfully the bus was headed towards McLeod Ganj — which was exactly where we were headed.
+Thankfully the bus was headed towards McLeod Ganj — which was exactly where we were supposed to end up.
 We paid the guy ₹30 (S$0.60) each and continued staring out of the window in awe for the next 30 minutes.

 *Guidebooks and internet sources say you’ll need to change buses at Dharamshala to get to McLeod Ganj.
 But some overnight buses end at McLeod Ganj too.
 Check when buying the tickets from Delhi ISBT.

-Arriving at 7am, we were inevitably drawn to a Chai stall at the bus stand.
-It had just open and was ready to serve up breakfast.
+Arriving at 7AM, we were inevitably drawn to a Chai stall at the bus stand.
+It just opened and was ready to serve breakfast.

 Little did we know, July is probably the worst time of the year to be on the Triund trek.